Restless Legs Syndrome (RLS)

 - restiffic is a revolutionary product for the treatment of Restless Legs Syndrome (RLS).
 It is a completely drug-free foot wrap that exerts a soothing topical pressure to targeted muscles in the foot to relax the uncontrollable impulses occurring in the legs.
 Before restiffic, there existed three primary treatment options for managing RLS: pharmaceutical productss, homeopathic remedies, and lifestyle choices.

 - Pharmaceutical products are a common treatment method for RLS.
-Dopamine agonists, dopaminergic agents, opiates, central nervous system depressants, and anticonvulsants are different families of frequently prescribed drugs to manage RLS symptoms.
+Opiates, central nervous system depressants, and anticonvulsants are different families of frequently prescribed drugs to manage RLS symptoms.
 These pharmaceuticals are often accompanied by long lists of negative side effects, including nausea, vomiting, hallucinations, daytime sleepiness, addiction, and more.

 - Homeopathic or herbal remedies are another form of treatment for RLS.
 These medicines are available without prescription and can be purchased over the counter or on the internet.
 However, as with pharmaceutical productss, homeopathic remedies may be accompanied by negative side effects.